Improve Running Performance - 5 Quick Running Tips Guaranteed to Improve Your Running

 Improve Running Tip #1 : Run Further to Run Faster

-This runner runs a mile.
+This runner runs three miles.

 Every workout.